OSHChip/oshchip.github.io/products/Soldering_Flip-Pins.md

 number of pins times 0.100" , the Flip-Pins can't be installed end-to-end.
 The solution is to solder the pins in two stages.
 For example, if you were adding pins to a Teensy 3.6 (it needs two rows of 24 pins each), you could use two 20-pin parts and one 8-pin part.

-Position the 20-pin Flip-Pin strips so that there are
-4 consecutive empty holes at one end on the Teensy.
-After these pins have been installed, remove the plastic aligner.
-Take the 8-pin Flip-Pins strip and remove 4 pins from one end, and place the resulting 4 pins into the empty holes, and the 4 empty positions in the plastic aligner over the adjacent 4 pins of the 20-pin strip that you have already installed.
+Position the 20-pin Flip-Pin strips so that there are 4 consecutive empty holes at one end on the Teensy.
+After these 20 pins have been soldered in (on both sides of the Teensy), remove the plastic aligner.
+Take the 8-pin Flip-Pins strip and remove 4 pins from one end, and place the remaining 4 pins into the empty holes on the Teensy, and the 4 empty positions in the 8 pin plastic aligner over the adjacent 4 pins of the 20-pin strip that you have already installed.
 This will align the remaining 4 pins with the rest of the row.
 Solder in the 4 pins.
 Place the 4 pins you removed from the 8-pin strip back into the plastic aligner, and repeat the soldering process for the other side.

 #### How much solder is enough?